Turbo: Effective Caching in Differentially-Private Databases: Related Work

+While DP caching are under-explored in systems, the topic of optimizing global privacy budget for a query workload is heavily explored in theory.
+Approaches include generating synthetic datasets or histograms that can answer certain classes of queries, such as linear queries, with accuracy guarantees and no further privacy consumption~\cite{pmw,smalldb,VietriTBSW20,relaxed_adaptive_projection,mwem,pmwpub}; and optimizing privacy consumption over a batch of queries by adapting the noise distribution to properties of the queries~\cite{matrix_mechanism, hdmm, dawa}.
+Apart from PMW~\cite{pmw}, all these methods operate in the offline setting, where queries are known upfront.
+This setting is unrealistic, as discussed in \S\ref{sec:use-cases}.

-The theoretical DP literature contains a wealth of algorithms relying on synthetic datasets or histograms to answer linear queries, such as SmallDB~\cite{smalldb}, FEM~\cite{VietriTBSW20}, RAP~\cite{relaxed_adaptive_projection}.
-Particularly close to PMW~\cite{pmw} are MWEM~\cite{mwem}, PMWPub~\cite{pmwpub} and PMWG~\cite{pmwg}.
-Apart from PMW and PMWG, all these methods assume that queries are {\em known upfront}, a big limitation in real systems.
-The same applies to the matrix mechanism~\cite{matrix_mechanism, hdmm, dawa}, another approach to efficiently answer a batch of correlated queries.
-PMWG extends PMW to work on dynamic ``growing'' databases, but assumes that each query requests the {\em entire database}.
-This precludes having unbounded timestamps as an attribute and does not allow parallel composition.
-Other algorithms focus on continuously releasing specific statistics, such as the streaming counter~\cite{chan2010} that inspired our tree structure.
-Cardoso et al.~\cite{streaming_histograms} generalize this algorithm to continuously release top-k and histogram queries instead of a single count.
-These works do not support arbitrary linear queries (other than by post-processing a whole histogram), and answer predefined queries at every time step, while we only pay budget for queries that are actually asked.
+All of the theory works cited above, including PMW, suffer from another limitation: they operate on static datasets and do not support new data arriving into the system.
+PMWG~\cite{pmwg} is an extension of PMW for dynamic ``growing'' databases, but operates in a setting where all queries request the {\em entire database}.
+This precludes the use of parallel composition for queries that access less than the entire database, such as queries over windows of time.
+Other algorithms focus on continuously releasing specific statistics over a stream, such as the streaming counter~\cite{chan2010} that inspired our tree structure, and extensions to top-k and histogram queries~\cite{streaming_histograms}.
+These works do not support arbitrary linear queries, and they answer all predefined queries at every time step while we only pay budget for queries that are actually posed by analysts.